jarviscanada/jarvis_data_eng_AndresOsorio/hadoop/README.md

-I was tasked with examining the 2016 World Development Indicators dataset (WDI is the World Bank’s premier compilation of international statistics on global development) and answering several business questions using the Hadoop ecosystem;
+I was tasked with examining the 2016 World Development Indicators dataset (WDI is the World Bank’s premier compilation of international statistics on global development) and doing data processing/analysis using the Hadoop ecosystem;
-specifically, I deployed a 3-node Hadoop cluster on GCP and solved business problems by leveraging HDFS, YARN, Hive, and Zeppelin functionality.
+specifically, I deployed a 3-node Hadoop cluster on GCP and performed data optamizations for data analytics operations by leveraging HDFS, YARN, Hive, and Zeppelin functionality.

 ## The Hadoop Ecosystem
  Apache Hadoop is a collection of open-source frameworks that are used to efficiently